LimeChain/gosemble-research/docs/tasks/2-go-to-wasm.md

 * fast execution
 * compact
 * portable
 * Little-endian byte order when translating between values and bytes.
 * Linear memory, a contiguous, byte-addressable, linear address space, spanning from offset 0 and extending up to a varying memory size.
-Can be resized, but it can only be grown. (`grow_memory`, `memory.grow`)
+Can be resized, but only grown (`grow_memory`, `memory.grow`).
 * Single specially-designated default linear memory which is the linear memory accessed by all the memory operators.
 * Linear memory cannot be shared between threads of execution.

 **Limitations**

 Linear memories (default or otherwise) can either be imported or defined inside the module.
 After import or definition, there is no difference when accessing a linear memory whether it was imported or defined internally.
 In the MVP, linear memory cannot be shared between threads of execution.
-The addition of threads 🦄 will allow this.
+The addition of threads will allow this.

 **Proposals**
 * Allow setting protection and creating mappings within the contiguous linear memory.
-* In the MVP, there are only default linear memories but new memory operators 🦄 may be added after the MVP which can also access non-default memories.
+* In the MVP, there are only default linear memories but new memory operators may be added after the MVP which can also access non-default memories.
 * WebAssembly/gc proposal most likely won't help [1](https://github.com/WebAssembly/gc/issues/59).
 * there is no WebAssembly specification for exports and runtime behavior around allocation.